Table Data Talk

 Share the Data Science Process visual with students.
 Let students know that in this process, they have been asking questions of the data, organizing data, and using visuals and functions to model the data.
 They have also begun to analyze their findings.
 They will continue the work of modeling the data, analyzing and synthesizing their findings, and finally communicating their findings in the next part of this project.

 For this final activity in this project, divide groups into two pairs.
 Students will be working in these pairs to write a business report for Me and the Bees.
-Give them the activity ‘Me and the Bees Business Report’ (Handout 7, Criteria and Feedback Rubric).
+Give them the activity ‘Me and the Bees Business Report’ (Handout 7) and criteria.
 In this activity, students will use the tools and strategies they learned for working in a spreadsheet, continuing to look for patterns in the data.
 Encourage students to keep a record of their visuals and findings.
 Students will then write up a business report based on what they learned from the data, sharing both findings and recommendations.
 Note: pairs will need to make a copy of their group spreadsheet to continue their modeling in pairs.

 As pairs are working, students are welcome to reach out to the other pair in their group to discuss, ask questions and share findings.
 Encourage students to include the features of the business report they looked at earlier in the unit: concise, clear, visuals, color, graphs as supporting evidence, bullet points, headings, etc.